 4. Quarantine Sick Fish

 If you have one guppy that has already turned white, take it out of the tank.
-Place it in a separate aquarium from where you can observe, diagnose, and treat it.
+Place it in a separate aquarium where you can observe, diagnose, and treat it.
 If you permit the guppy to remain in the tank, it will infect the other fish.

 You should also do the same with new fish.
 Don’t be so quick to add them to your aquarium.
 Keep them aside and observe them.
 Otherwise, they might introduce unexpected illnesses to your aquatic environment.